romeronathan-stclair/Ford-IMS/README.md

 9. Click "OK" to close all windows
 10. Open a terminal window and navigate to the project's root directory
 11. Run the command "npm install" to install all the required dependencies mentioned in the package.json file
-12. After the dependencies have been installed, cd into the api folder and run the command "npm run watch" to start the Nodemon server
+12. After the dependencies have been installed, cd into the api folder and run the command ```npm run watch``` to start the Nodemon server
-13. Now open a second terminal and cd into the frontend folder and run the command "npm run start" to start the Angular application
+13. Now open a second terminal and cd into the frontend folder and run the command ```npm run start``` to start the Angular application

 ## Run the Project on MacOS